How To Have The Perfect Self-Care Day At Home

 I STILL haven’t found the perfect shampoo & conditioner yet, so I use random drug store products (if you have any suggestions, let me know!).
 As an extra treatment, I like to use castor oil (this one is the best!), which is great for hair growth and shine.
 You can leave it in for an hour or overnight.

 For damaged hair, I swear by Olaplex.
 This is the only product I know of that doesn’t just coat your hair but actually repairs it and it’s used by hairdressers!

 Aside from taking hair growth supplements (if you’re struggling with hair loss or lack of volume, I strongly suggest taking Viviscal for a few months, it works SO well), that’s all I do atm in regards to my hair.

 Last but certainly not least, try making yourself a healthy meal.
 It can be something as simple as breakfast or lunch, or you can go all out and prepare a 3-course dinner.
 It’s always a good idea to improve your cooking skills (one of my goals for 2020 btw!).
 Besides, your body will thank you if you make an effort to use fresh and healthy ingredients.

 TRY GUIDED MEDITATION OR (SLEEP) HYPNOSIS

 I’ve tried meditating in complete silence several times over the years, but I can’t get into it for the life of me.
 It goes something like this: I close my eyes and attempt to clear my mind.
-I get uncomfortable after 2 minutes and switch position.
-I force myself to think about nothing.
-I get distracted.
+I get uncomfortable after two minutes and switch position.
+I’m trying very hard not to think about anything.
+Something distracts me.
 I think about everything.
 I give up after 10 minutes.